How to get a Green Card through Marriage

 If the foreign national does not fulfill the two former requirements, then he or she may apply for lawful permanent resident status through an Immigrant Visa Process (IVP) instead.
 If the applicant spouse is not in the U.S. yet, the process is called applying for a green card via consular processing.
 Also, if he or she has immigration violations which render them inadmissible, they may be eligible for waiver(s) if considered inadmissible due to past criminal or immigration violations.
-You can find a list of more reasons why you may be inadmissible by going to: INA 212(a).
+You can find a list of more reasons why you may be inadmissible by going to: INA 212(a) or USCIS.

 This requires analysis by an experienced immigration attorney.
 Find out more at Applying for a CR-1 marriage green card with a provisional waiver.

 What are the documents needed to apply for marriage green card?